Expertium/expertium.github.io/RedditBot.md

 By "diversity" I mean "difference between the original data and the augmented data".

-**IMPORTANT**: make sure that the test set doesn't have any variations of texts that are in the train set, or else the model will display unrealistically good results on the test set only to shit itself in real life.
+**IMPORTANT**: when doing data augmentation, make sure that the test set doesn't have any variations of texts that are in the train set, or else the model will display unrealistically good results on the test set only to shit itself in real life.
 In other words, if there are N variations of text X, make sure that **all** N variations stay in the train set and **none** of them are in the test set.

-Also, each text must have the same number of variations to avoid class imbalances.
-If you make 2 variations of text 1 but 20 variations of text 2, now text 2 is overrepresented compared to the original (unaugmented) dataset.

 ___
 ### [←Return to homepage](https://expertium.github.io/)